solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure.md

 **Terraform**

 The benefits of IaC have been described in the paragraphs above.
+Hashicorp Terraform is an open-source tool for provisioning and managing cloud infrastructure.
 There are instances of multi-cloud deployment requirements.
 [Terraform](https://docs.microsoft.com/en-us/azure/developer/terraform/overview) is adept at deploying an infrastructure across multiple cloud providers.
 It enables developers to use consistent tooling to manage each infrastructure definition.

 ### Other Tips